afterhourseng/zephyr-installer/README.md

 2. 64-bit PC (AMD64) machines.
 3. Tested using [Virtual Box](https://www.virtualbox.org/) running on an Intel NUC with Ubuntu Desktop 22.04 installed.

+NOTE: for compatibility of Zephyr and Zephyr SDK versions, see the the most up to date version of the [Zephyr-SDK Version Compatibility Chart](https://docs.google.com/spreadsheets/d/1wzGJLRuR6urTgnDFUqKk7pEB8O6vWu6Sxziw_KROxMA/edit?gid=0#gid=0)

 ## Summary

 Clone the repository (or copy files) to the machine you intend to install Zephyr.